Visa’s new rewards card is trying to make ‘green spending’ a thing

 To build out the list of brands included, FutureCard collaborated with researchers at the Climate School at Columbia University, Oxford’s Martin School, and the Global Institute of Sustainability and Innovation at ASU.
 Jean-Louis Warnholz, Future’s CEO and co-founder, says he doesn’t claim that every single brand they work with qualifies as sustainable.
 “The big challenge is that term is often meaningless,” he says.
 Instead of choosing sustainability, FutureCard focuses on a company’s carbon footprint.
 The team has leveraged artificial intelligence to calculate the carbon footprint of each brand it supports—right down to individual products— and compares them to other brands.
 “We looked at brands where the commitment starts with them as opposed to buying relatively cheap offsets,” he says, citing decarbonized shipping or switching to renewables as potential solutions.
 The company is looking to expand its partner sectors to renewable energy (like a heat pump or switching to solar), and local agriculture ventures.

 FutureCard also built an algorithm that can differentiate between product lines within a single brand.
 For example, if you shop at Lululemon, you would only get 1% cash back.
-But if you buy from Lululemon Like New — part of the brand’s resale program — you get 5%.
+But if you buy from Lululemon Like New—part of the brand’s resale program—you get 5%.
 The same logic applies to The North Face’s Renewed collection, Timberland’s Timberloop, Levi’s SecondHand, and many other circular fashion brands like ThredUp and Rent the Runway.
 In these cases, cash-back happens automatically, but when it comes to a long grocery list with one bag of Impossible Foods’ frozen chicken nuggets, the company has built an algorithm that can scan the receipt, locate the plant-based products, and give you cash back retroactively (provided you remember to actually scan your receipt).

 Whether the FutureCard can shift consumer behavior, however, will depend on how committed we are to tracking our spending—and what drives us to buy certain products over others.
 In most instances, it comes down to two radically different incentives: things that we want and things that we need.
-Neeru Paharia, an associate professor of marketing at Georgetown University, says products with some kind of sustainability credentials — like an e-bike or a pair of Allbirds — tend to fall in the “want” category.
+Neeru Paharia, an associate professor of marketing at Georgetown University, says products with some kind of sustainability credentials—like an e-bike or a pair of Allbirds—tend to fall in the “want” category.
 For such purchases, which are driven by emotions, not utilitarian need, the card could lead to more spending.
 For those who want to be more environmentally friendly in the first place, the card could act as an “acquisition channel,” helping people cut through the noise and pick a brand that’s already been pre-vetted.

 For Paharia, whose research focuses on consumer behavior and sustainable consumption, the card’s most promising feature, is the support it can give the small players who are entering an established market.
 She says these brands often have to invest more to make more sustainable products, so it’s only fair that they should get a little seal of approval in the form of an incentive.